Helsinki-Genomic-Graph-Database/HGGD/documentation/production_server.md

 ssh -J melkinpaasi.cs.helsinki.fi hggd.cs.helsinki.fi
 ```

 Program is currently running in a docker container in `/home/HGGD/`.
-The correct place for dataset folders is `/home/HGGD/data` and `/home/HGGD/user_templates` for the user generated html-pages.
+The correct place for dataset folders is `/home/HGGD/data` and for user generated html-pages `/home/HGGD/user_templates`.
 There is a reverse proxy running with [Caddy](https://caddyserver.com/) in a docker container in `/home/caddy/`.
 To automate changes in images, [watchtower](https://containrrr.dev/watchtower/) checks for changes in dockerhub and updates the images.
 It is running in a docker container in `/home/watchtower`.

 ## Setting up the server